lorensen/VTKExamples/src/Cxx/Points/PowercrustExtractSurface.md

     The code is covered by the [GPL License](http://www.gnu.org/copyleft/gpl.html) and may restrict commercial use..

 !!! seealso
     [ExtractSurface](/Cxx/Points/ExtractSurface) reconstructs surfaces and is included with the VTK distribution.
+[PoissonExtractSurface](/Cxx/Points/PoissonExtractSurface) reconstructs surfaces and is implemented as a VTK remote module.

 !!! info
     The Power Crust is implemented as a [VTK Remote Module](http://www.vtk.org/Wiki/VTK/Remote_Modules).